PECOS-packages/PECOS/design/runtime-physical-effects.md

 # Execution-ordered runtime effects: focused follow-up to #826

+Historical executable probes were removed after separate production review.
+Their source remains at commit `d4eaaa7b`; current regression coverage is in `tests/runtime_frame_production.rs`.
+Descriptions of prototype tests below are historical, not claims about current test targets.

 Status: historical reviewed proposal.
 Current scope and validation are in the [scoped production Rust milestone](runtime-production-milestone.md).
 The following blocked/proposed statements describe earlier investigation.
 The